exploratory-io/book/branch/branch.md

 ## Create Branch

-You can click 'more (three dots)' menu in any data wrangling step at right hand side and select 'Create Branch' to create a branch.
+You can click 'more (three lines)' menu in any data wrangling step at right hand side and select 'Create Branch' to create a branch.

 ![](images/create_branch.png)